GrHalbgott/Fossgis21-22_GroupProjectTRNK/README.md

 1. Open QGIS, navigate to the `project folder` and double-click on the model "QGIS_Model" to run it
 3. Put in all required data:
     - Column name depends on the admin level of your roi.
 Every country has different admin levels and so you have to specify which column of the according shapefile (gadm) you want to use to search for your roi.
-For cities in Germany, leave the default setting (more info under <a href="Examples, help and additional info/specifics.md">specifics - region of interest</a>)
+For cities in Germany, leave the default setting (more info under <a href="Examples, help and additional info/troubleshooting.md">troubleshooting</a>)
     - CRS: specify in which ccordinate reference system you want to project your data.
 For analyses in Germany, leave the default setting
     - The color definition file is "colors.txt" in your `./data` folder (more info under <a href="Examples, help and additional info/specifics.md">specifics - coloring</a>)
     - GADM shapefile is the .shp-file in your gadm folder with the according number as specified under "Column name" (more info under <a href="Examples, help and additional info/specifics.md">specifics - reigon of interest</a>)